another-elm/std/browser/README.md

 This order works well because important concepts and techniques are introduced at each stage.
 If you jump ahead, it is like building a house by starting with the roof!
 So again, **work through [guide.elm-lang.org][guide] to see examples and really *understand* how Elm works!**

 This order also works well because it mirrors how most people introduce Elm at work.
 Start small.
 Try using Elm in a single element in an existing JavaScript project.
 If that goes well, try doing a bit more.
 Etc.

+## Virtual DOM for Elm

+A virtual DOM implementation that backs Elm's core libraries for [HTML](https://package.elm-lang.org/packages/elm/html/latest/) and [SVG](https://package.elm-lang.org/packages/elm/svg/latest/).
+You should almost certainly use those higher-level libraries directly.

+It is pretty fast!
+You can read about that [here](https://elm-lang.org/blog/blazing-fast-html-round-two).